Limine-Bootloader/limine-protocol/PROTOCOL.md

 executable or modules.
 One must use the specific Limine features (executable address and module features) to do that.

+* `LIMINE_MEMMAP_FRAMEBUFFER` entries represent regions of the address space containing memory-mapped framebuffers.
+These entries exist for illustrative purposes only, and are not to be used to acquire the address of any framebuffer.
+One must use the framebuffer feature for that.

 For base revisions <= 2, memory between 0 and 0x1000 is never marked as usable memory.

 The entries are guaranteed to be sorted by base address, lowest to highest.